Physician Leadership is Growing in Importance

 One of the biggest changes to American healthcare in the 21st century has been the rapid growth in the need for physician leaders with business-oriented skillsets.
 Historically, physicians have been able to focus the lion’s share of their time on patient care, worrying less about day-to-day management and more about ensuring that their patients were as healthy as possible.
 However, as the healthcare sector has increasingly centralized and competition grown fierce, it is critical that physicians in leadership positions have the formal training needed to manage their private practices, hospitals, and even large healthcare organizations.

-- A master’s degree in business administration, health administration, or medical administration
+- A master’s degree in business administration, health administration, medical administration, or another advanced degree in healthcare management/administration

 As the delivery model of healthcare has grown increasingly complex in the 21st century, healthcare organizations have begun to recognize the need for physician leaders who are not only excellent doctors but also have the skillset necessary to manage daily operations, oversee future growth, and navigate changes in healthcare policy.